O Meni

 Kristjan Markovc

-University of Naples Federico II, Department of Economics and Satistics, Naples, Italy
+University of Naples Federico II, Department of Economics and Statistics, Naples, Italy

 The resurgence of gross receipt taxation (“GRT”) as a means of securing reliable tax revenue and simplifying administration raises concerns about its impact on entrepreneurship and micro-sized firms.
 Using a 2013 legislative change in Slovenia as a natural experiment, this study examines the effects of GRT on micro-sized firms through a robust methodological approach, including difference-in-differences, fuzzy regression discontinuity, and propensity score matching.
 The findings indicate a statistically significant positive impact of GRT, but only for sole proprietors, with no effect on LLCs.
 The most plausible mechanism behind these results is improved tax compliance rather than increased investment or financial relief.
 By incentivizing firms to enter the simplified tax regime, GRT may encourage previously non-compliant businesses to report their true financial performance, leading to an observed rise in gross receipts.
 However, limitations in external validity persist due to firms’ self-selection into GRT taxation.
 These insights offer critical implications for policymakers considering GRT as a tool for revenue collection while balancing economic incentives for small business compliance.